 The Family Education Rights and Privacy Act (FERPA) of 1974 is a United States federal law that governs the access to educational information and records.

 An eligible student means a student who has reached 18 years of age or is attending a college at any age.
 An eligible student is a student who is currently attending Ocean County College or has previously attended Ocean County College.
 FERPA does not protect applicants of OCC who have not yet enrolled.

 Under FERPA, a parent or eligible student must provide signed and dated, written consent in order for the school to disclose personally identifiable information from the student’s education records.
-Education records include, but are not limited to: demographic information, admission records, grades, financial records, class schedules and grades.
+Education records include, but are not limited to: demographic information, admission records, financial records, class schedules and grades.

 A student can designate an individual as their proxy to have access to select pages in Ocean Connect: Self-Service.
 View instructions here.
 This does not replace the written consent that must be given by a student in order for the college to release information to a parent or designated proxy.
 Complete the Authorization to Release FERPA Protected Information (PDF) form.

 Can information be shared without permission?
 An OCC office may release personally identifiable “directory information” from a student’s education record without first obtaining the student’s written permission, unless the student has requested this information remain confidential.

 Ocean County College defines Directory information as the student’s:

 - Date and place of birth